5 Steps to Becoming a Foreign Service Officer

 Financial irresponsibility, including a history of not meeting financial obligations or an inability to satisfy debts.

-If you successfully pass the Foreign Service Officer Test; Qualifications Evaluation Panel; Officer Assessment; security and medical clearances; and a suitability review, you are placed on a hiring register.
+If you successfully pass the Foreign Service Officer Test; Qualifications Evaluation Panel; Officer Assessment; security and minimum medical qualification standardss; and a suitability review, you are placed on a hiring register.
 You are rank ordered on the Register based on the specific career track you chose at the time you registered for the Foreign Service Officer Test and your Assessment score, plus any additional credit for language ability or veterans’ preference you receive.
 You should be aware that your placement on the Register does not guarantee an appointment as a Foreign Service Officer.
 Hiring depends on the needs of the Foreign Service.
 Your position on the Register is dynamic.
 People with higher scores will be placed above you regardless of when they are placed on the Register.
 Likewise, you will be placed above candidates with lower scores, regardless of how long they have been on the Register.
 Your name may stay in the Register for a maximum of 18 months.
 If you do not receive an appointment offer within that period, your name will be removed.
 Veterans Preference points or credit for demonstrated foreign language proficiency (see below) may raise your standing on the Register.
 Instructions on how to receive additional credit in these areas will be provided on successful completion of the Assessment.
 You may also seek to improve your place on the Register by re-taking the Foreign Service Officer Test again after 11 months.
 You will need to complete the FSOT, Officer Assessment, medical and security clearances and suitability review processes successfully again before your name will be re-entered on the Register.
 You may choose a different career track through this process.

 If you rise to the top of the Register in your chosen career track, based on the hiring needs of the Foreign Service, you may receive an offer of employment.
 This often entails locating to Washington, D.C. with only a few weeks’ notice in order to begin training.
 You may decline the first offer of employment.
 If you decline a second offer, however, your name will be removed from the Register.
 In rare cases, such as a military deployment or other overseas obligation to the U.S. government, you may be eligible to defer your appointment.
 These cases are not common.